COMP30022-18/NaviBee/README.md

 ```

 ### Setup
-NaviBee uses multiple online services and please follow the instruction below in order to build your own version.
+NaviBee uses multiple online services.
+Please follow the instruction below in order to build your own version.

 #### Firebase
 1. Register [here](https://firebase.google.com/) and create a new project.